mohsenr2040/Inheritance-tax/README.md

 * [Launch](#Launch)

 ## General info
-The web Application is used in tax affairs organization.
+The web application that is used in tax affairs organization.
-After registering All dead's Properties , calculate tax and issues tax certification.
+After registering all dead's Properties , calculates tax and issues tax certification.

 ## Technologies
 Project is created with: